hejoes/aws-athena-cur/README.md

-#

-#
+# 💰 AWS Cost Analytics

-This infra automatically processes AWS Cost And Usage Reports.
+This infrastructure automatically processes AWS Cost And Usage Reports.
 It prepares the data stored on S3 in partitioned and formatted state via AWS Glue, making it ready for querying using AWS Athena.

-## How it works
+## 🔄 How it works

 <img src="https://i.imgur.com/8xwlWlp.png" alt="AWS Architecture" height="350" width="425">